saleor/saleor-checkout/README.md

   - Provide your project name (for example `saleor-payments-app`)
   - Select framework to Next.js
   - Choose the root directory to be `apps/payments-app`
-  - Change the build command to:
+  - Override the build command to:

 ```bash
 cd ../.. && pnpm run build:payments-app
 ```

+  - Add environment variables:
+    - `NEXT_PUBLIC_SALEOR_API_URL` - URL of your Saleor GraphQL API endpoint
+    - `SETTINGS_ENCRYPTION_SECRET` - Random string used for encrypting apps configuration (you can generate it using `openssl rand -hex 256`)

 Here's the final result on configuration page: